 How to Remove Sublimation Ink By Heating the Mug?

 We will heat the design or printed area on the gas stove for 3-4 minutes.
 After that, we will peel off the design by scratching it with sandpaper or scotch brite.
 Make sure to use heat-resistant gloves while holding the cup in your hands.
-Coat the mug with the sublimation coating material once you completely remove the designs or logo.
+Once completely remove the designs or logo, coat the mug with the sublimation coating material.

 Remove Sublimation Ink from Mug By Using Dishwasher: